nishio/Python-Visualization-on-browser/README.rst

 - Show status such as 'compile error'.
 - Link opname to document of those instruction http://docs.python.org/library/dis.html
 - Show tables of constant and name.
 - Show syntax tree and abstract syntax tree?
+In another tab?
 Should I split projects?